ThreeD Capital Inc. Issues Early Warning Report in Connection with its Shareholdings of Birchtree Investments Ltd.

-/EIN News/ -- TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- ThreeD Capital Inc. (“ThreeD”) (CSE:IDK / OTCQX:IDKFF) announces that in connection with the filing of a Non-Offering Prospectus (the “Prospectus”) and listing of common shares (the “Listing”) of Birchtree Investments Ltd. (the “Company” or “Birchtree”) on the Canadian Securities Exchange.
-As a result of the completion of the Prospectus and Listing, ThreeD owns and has control and direction of an aggregate of 10,000,000 common shares of the Company (the “Subject Shares”).
+TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- ThreeD Capital Inc. ("ThreeD") IDKIDKFF announces that in connection with the filing of a Non-Offering Prospectus (the "Prospectus") and listing of common shares (the "Listing") of Birchtree Investments Ltd. (the "Company" or "Birchtree") on the Canadian Securities Exchange.
+As a result of the completion of the Prospectus and Listing, ThreeD owns and has control and direction of an aggregate of 10,000,000 common shares of the Company (the "Subject Shares").

 ThreeD originally acquired the Subject Shares prior to the completion of the Prospectus and Listing, through a private placement in which ThreeD issued 434,782 common shares of ThreeD in exchange for the Subject Shares valued at a deemed price of $0.05 per Subject Share.